 This course is designed to develop student's research abilities.
 The student or project group will conduct the project under the close supervision of a project advisor.
-The research and development approach must employ up-to-date information and methodologies.
+The research and development approach employ up-to-date information must and methodologies.
 Students are required to: 1.)
 Make decisions on the subject and formulation of the objective, 2.)
 Plan the research and development procedures and practical approach, 3.)
 Set a time table and operation instructions, and generate a proposal, 4.)
 Carry out their plan 5.)
 Exam and write a report regarding the results at the end.
 The project advisor must approve the project topic and proposal.
 The format of the report must be in accordance with HGU's project style guide and be approved by the advisor and tech writer.
+Prerequisite: Advisor's consent interests on a deeper level.
+The advisor will assist the student in identifying the research topic, shaping research ideas, and defining the research objectives and scope.
+The student then performs the following: topic studies, defining the project objectives and procedures, writing a project proposal and submitting it to the administration after obtaining his/her advisor's approval, working on research and implementation of the project, and documenting findings.
+The student then should draw a conclusion on the research and development work for the project and begin to write a thesis report.
+The student should make and analyze the project work and results.
+This way, the student will gain in depth knowledge of the selected subject and develop independent thinking and research capabilities.
+The advisor must approve the report.
 Prerequisite: Advisor's consent